 This Office has held that a matter may be dismissed for failure to prosecute when a party fails to appear at a scheduled proceeding or fails to submit required documents.
 See, e.g., Employee v.
 Agency, OEA Matter No. 1602-0078-83, 32 D.C.
 Reg.
 1244 (1985).
-Here, Employee did not appear at the Prehearing Conference and did not provide a written response to my Order for Statement of Good Cause.
-Both were required for a proper resolution of this matter on its merits.
+Furthermore, it is solely Employee's duty to promptly update the OEA of a change of address.
+Here, Employee did not update her address of record; she failed to appear at the Prehearing Conference; and she did not provide a written response to my Order for Statement of Good Cause.
+All were required for a proper resolution of this matter on its merits.
 Employee has not exercised the diligence expected of an appellant pursuing an appeal before this Office.
 Accordingly, I find that this matter should be dismissed.